xTheFreeZe/wiki.marwin/FAQ.md

 # What about concurrency?

-It's going to be the same as in Go.
-To run `foo()` concurrently, just call it with `go`, like `go foo()`.
+To run `foo()` concurrently, just call it with `spawn`, like `spawn foo()`.
 Right now it launches the function in a new system thread.

-Soon coroutines and the scheduler will be implemented.
+Soon coroutines and the scheduler will be implemented and writing a concurrency code in V is going to be the same as in Go - with a `go` keyword, like `go foo()`.

 # Does V run on bare metal?